 We recommend using designated shooting areas for the best resource protection and to reduce litter and firearm shrapnel.
 The Phoenix District Office has completed three recreational shooting sites on public lands in the Phoenix metro area.
 Learn more about the Phoenix-area recreational shooting sites.

 A list of other designated sites and a map is provided by the Arizona Game and Fish Department.

 Shooting is prohibited in some areas due to high public use and resource concerns.
 Prohibited areas include all developed recreation sites and other areas where posted.
 Check the list of specific areas below.
 You are generally allowed to target shoot on all other BLM-managed public lands, as long as you clean up your targets, shell casings, and trash.

 It is illegal to shoot (or place targets) on trees, signs, outbuildings, or other objects on federal lands that are for the public's enjoyment or use.
 You must follow all state laws and county ordinances on the safe and legal use of weapons and ammunition.
-National BLM regulations are listed here.
+Review National BLM regulations.
 Each local area may have extra requirements.

 It's your responsibility to know applicable laws and to use firearms in a safe manner.
 For the most accurate information, contact the managing BLM Office.

 Join us in the partnership effort to sustain existing shooting opportunities in the Sonoran landscapes of southern Arizona by participating in Tread Lightly's Respected Access Campaign.
 Take part in events, and help spread the word about appropriate recreational shooting habits to your shooting friends and partners.

 Things to consider when selecting a location:

 - You must get to public lands only via public roads.
 You may not cross private lands to get to public lands unless you get permission from the private landowner.